nextdaygames/stationlife-design/systems/Player Ecology/Combat Braking.md

 # Goal
-A machine that makes X.
+A machine that reduces player power by taking away their health.
-- [ ] Boosting
+- [x] Boosting
 - [ ] Braking
 - [ ] Economy
 - [ ] Ecology